PieterPenninckx/rsynth/README.md

 Contributions and suggestions are welcome!

+## Opening and voting for issues

+If there is a feature you would like to see, feel free to open an issue or "vote" for an issue by adding the "thumbs up" emoji.

+## Reviewing pull requests

+Two pair of eyes see more than just one.
+Have a look at [this issue](https://github.com/PieterPenninckx/rsynth/issues/74) if you want to help by reviewing code.

+## Writing blog posts

+If you write a plugin that uses `rsynth`, why not share your experience by writing a blog post?
+(Make sure you clearly indicate the date and the particular version you are trying.)

+## Contributing code

+Code contributions are certainly welcome as well!

 In order to avoid pull requests from being broken by other changes, please open an issue or have an issue assigned to you before you start working on something.
 In this way, we can coordinate development.